One dimensional sharp discrete Hardy-Rellich inequalities: Introduction

-Indeed, our approach works for general graphs.
-In section 2, we briefly describe some notions and provide some general higher order identities on locally bounded graphs, see Theorems \ref{thm2.1}-\ref{thm2.2}.
+Indeed, our approach works for locally finite graphs.
+In section 2, we briefly describe some notions and provide some general higher order identities on locally finite graphs, see Theorems \ref{thm2.1}-\ref{thm2.2}.
 The key inequalities \eqref{a<0} and Theorem \ref{thm1.1} will be established in section 3 and 4 respectively.
 The proof of \eqref{H} is given in section 5.
 Finally, we use similar ideas to consider the lattices $\mathbb{Z}^d$ ($d \geq 2$) and the $\ell^p$ setting ($p > 1$).